johnamdickson/portfolio-project-1/README.md

 ### Content

 - The description of crochet was taken from Wikipedia.
-- The benefits of crochet were taken from two crocheting websites and a study referenced in the National Library of Medicine.
+- The information in the <strong>Why Learn To Crochet?</strong> section were taken from two crocheting websites and a study referenced in the National Library of Medicine.
 - Stack Overflow, W3 Docs, MDN Web Docs and other online resources were a massive help for HTML or CSS code that enabled some of the functionality I was looking for.
 - Slack was an enormous help in resolving common issues that others had faced before me.
 - I want to thank Abby Humprheys in particular for her Peer Code Review and I credit the return to top button to her feedback.